apache/nuttx/configs/README.txt

 		  are only using semaphores as mutexes (only one holder) OR if no more than two threads participate using a counting semaphore.
+		CONFIG_SEM_NNESTPRIO.
+If priority inheritance is enabled,
+		  then this setting is the maximum number of higher priority threads (minus 1) than can be waiting for another thread to release a count on a semaphore.
+This value may be set to zero if no more than one thread is expected to wait for a semaphore.

 	The following can be used to disable categories of APIs supported by the OS.
 If the compiler supports weak functions, then it